 In this study we used test data with a cause distribution uncorrelated with the training data.
 In 0.206 to 0.984 of the 500 test-train splits the model did not converge.
 We extended the number of MCMC samples to three times the default to see of the model would eventually converge.
 Even with extra samples only XXX to XXX of the splits converge.
 The R package displays a warning about non-convergence and says the results may be unreliable, but still yeilds outputs.
 This raise two operational considerations.
 First, it is possible to create a conditional probabilities matrix in which the model does not successfully produce reliable results.
 Second, the R package produces results even in this circumstance.
-Casual users of the method may accidentally miss the warning or not understand its importance and use results which are known to be statistical unreliable because the estimation procedure failed.
-If InSilicoVA is incorporated into vital statistics systems, guards should be put in place so that non-convergent results are not used.
-Additionally countries will have to decide what do to when the method leaves them with no usable results.
+It is possible that InSilicoVA users may unintentionally overlook the warning that MCMC has not converged, leading to adoption of results which were known to be statistical inaccurate.

-Previous experience with the symptom pattern method indicates that only releasing an algorithm in R may pose an undue burden on user who are less familiar with statistical programming.
-This greatly reduces the usability and uptake of a method regardless of its performance.
-Additionally, installing Java and properly configuring R and Java to work together requires technical expertise and is not standardized across different computer systems.
-Although, InSilicoVA is freely available it may not be usable with expert technical consultation.
-This is especially important when designing health information systems in lower and middle income settings.
+Installing Java and properly configuring R and Java to work together requires somewhat substantial technical expertise and is not standardized across different computer systems.
+Although InSilicoVA is freely available, it may require expert technical consultations to be usable.

 Verbal autopsy as a method is transitioning away from research sites and towards routine wide-spread use in surveillance and vital statistics systems.
 It is important to keep improving the science behind estimation and validation of different classification strategies so that policy makers can be provided the highest quality estimates possible.
 It is also important that methods be independently investigated and evaluated for usability for governments in low and middle income countries.